Enrolment 12TH FEBRUARY

 Arrival times for all courses is 9:30am

-Your enrolment will take place at UOW Batemans Bay (“Hanging Rock”, Beach Rd Batemans Bay).
-Date to be confirmed.
+Your enrolment will take place at UOW Batemans Bay (“Hanging Rock”, Beach Rd, Batemans Bay).

 Offer of Admission letter (all students);